-- capital or risk constraints that limit the variance of the Actual Portfolio from the Reference Portfolio - investments that are prohibited by virtue of the Fund's Responsible Investment policies (see section 5); and - the constraints within individual investment mandates.
+- capital or risk constraints that limit the variance of the Actual Portfolio from the Reference Portfolio - investments that are prohibited by virtue of the Fund's Sustainable Investment policies (see section 5); and - the constraints within individual investment mandates.

-- 11.1.1 Policy statements relating to investment constraints used to manage risk within the Fund can be found in section 10 (Investment Constraints) of the Investment Risk Allocation Policy. - 11.1.2 Policy statements relating to investment constraints used to manage risk within individual investment mandates directly managed by the Guardians can be found within section 7 (Internal Investment Mandates) of the Portfolio Completion and Internally Managed Securities Policy. - 11.1.3 We will set investment constraints used to manage risk within individual investment mandates managed externally as appropriate on a case by case basis. - 11.1.4 Policy statements relating to investment constraints arising from application of the Guardians' Responsible Investment framework can be found in section 5 of this document and section 10 (Investment Constraints) of the Investment Risk Allocation Policy.
+- 11.1.1 Policy statements relating to investment constraints used to manage risk within the Fund can be found in section 10 (Investment Constraints) of the Investment Risk Allocation Policy. - 11.1.2 Policy statements relating to investment constraints used to manage risk within individual investment mandates directly managed by the Guardians can be found within section 7 (Internal Investment Mandates) of the Portfolio Completion and Internally Managed Securities Policy. - 11.1.3 We will set investment constraints used to manage risk within individual investment mandates managed externally as appropriate on a case by case basis. - 11.1.4 Policy statements relating to investment constraints arising from application of the Guardians' Sustainable Investment framework can be found in section 5 of this document and section 10 (Investment Constraints) of the Investment Risk Allocation Policy.

-- 11.2.1 Standards relating to investment constraints used to manage risk within the Fund can be found in Schedule 7 (Constraints) of the Investment Risk Allocation Policy. - 11.2.2 Standards relating to investment constraints used to manage risk within individual investment mandates directly managed by the Guardians can be found within Schedule 7 (Constraints) of the Investment Risk Allocation Policy and Schedules, 5A (Approved Products), and 6A (Counterparty Exposure
+- 11.2.1 Standards relating to investment constraints used to manage risk within the Fund can be found in Schedule 7 (Constraints) of the Investment Risk Allocation Policy. - 11.2.2 Standards relating to investment constraints used to manage risk within individual investment mandates directly managed by the Guardians can be found within Schedule 7 (Constraints) of the Investment Risk Allocation Policy and Schedules, 5A

-Limits and Calculation) of the Portfolio Completion and Internally Managed Securities Policy.

-11.2.3 Standards relating to investment constraints arising from application of the Guardians' Responsible Investment policies can be found in the Responsible Investment Framework on our website.
+- (Approved Products), and 6A (Counterparty Exposure Limits and Calculation) of the Portfolio Completion and Internally Managed Securities Policy. - 11.2.3 Standards relating to investment constraints arising from application of the Guardians' Sustainable Investment policies are referred to at section 5.2 of this Statement.